 To separate pions from electrons (or positrons), kaons, and protons, three detectors were used: an aerogel Cherenkov detector, a heavy gas Cherenkov detector, and an electromagnetic lead-glass calorimeter.
 The aerogel detector was outfitted with multiple blocks with an index of refraction of 1.015, corresponding to Cherenkov light thresholds of 0.9, 2.85, and 5.4 GeV for pions, kaons, and protons, respectively.
-Above threshold, an average of 10 p.e.~was produced.
+Above threshold, an average of 10~p.e.~was produced.
 Below the Cherenkov threshold, kaons and protons often produced a few p.e.~through knock-on scattering, as shown in Fig.~\ref{fig:aerorf}.
-Therefore, a minimum of 4 p.e.~ was required for pion identification, with a corresponding efficiency of 95\%.
+Therefore, a minimum of 4~p.e. was required for pion identification, with a corresponding efficiency of 95\%.

 The heavy gas Cherenkov detector contained C$_4$F$_{8}$O at less than 1 atm pressure, giving a pion threshold of 2.61 GeV.
-It has four individual mirrors to focus Cherenkov light onto photomultiplier tubes.
-The design resulted in a small inefficient region near the center of the detector for settings I and II, and a much larger region for setting III after an unsuccessful attempt to realign the mirrors for higher efficiency, as shown in Fig.~\ref{fig:hgcer_xvsy}.
+It has a small inefficient region near the center of the detector for settings I and II, and a much larger region for setting III.
 Pions with momenta above 2.85 GeV were required to have tracks outside the inefficient region and a light signal greater than 1 p.e.
 The efficiency of this cut varied with momentum, increasing rapidly from 96\% at 2.85 GeV to $99\%$ for $P_\pi>3.2$ GeV.